zebradog/westminster-drops-8/modules/contrib/flysystem_s3/README.md

       // 'endpoint' => 'https://api.example.com', // An alternative API endpoint
                                                   // for 3rd party S3 providers.

-      // 'public' => TRUE,                        // Set to TRUE to link to files
-                                                  // using direct links.

       // 'cors' => TRUE,                          // Set to TRUE if CORS upload
                                                   // support is enabled for the
                                                   // bucket.